top of page

 • Reframe disagreements as opportunities for growth, collaboration, and clarity.

-Leaders should not be expected to eliminate conflict, but rather to engage in it skillfully.
+Leaders should not aim to eliminate conflict but to engage with it skillfully.

-At the heart of effective conflict resolution lies emotional intelligence.
-Leaders who are self-aware, empathetic, and emotionally regulated are far better equipped to manage tension without escalating it.
+At the core of effective conflict resolution is emotional intelligence.
+Leaders who are self-aware, empathetic, and emotionally regulated can manage tension without exacerbating it.

 Training should focus on four key components:

-• Self-awareness: Recognize one’s own conflict style and triggers.
+• Self-awareness: Recognizing one’s own conflict style and triggers.

-• Self-regulation: Stay calm under pressure and avoid reactive behaviors.
+• Self-regulation: Staying calm under pressure and avoiding reactive behaviors.

-• Social awareness: Understand others’ emotions, perspectives, and needs.
+• Social awareness: Understanding others' emotions, perspectives, and needs.

-• Relationship management: Navigate challenging conversations with diplomacy.
+• Relationship management: Navigating challenging conversations with diplomacy.

-EQ-based leadership coaching, 360 feedback, and personality assessments like DISC or EQ-i 2.0 can help leaders uncover their default behaviors and build skills that support constructive dialogue.
+EQ-based leadership coaching, 360 feedback, and personality assessments like DISC or EQ-i 2.0 can help leaders uncover their default behaviors and build skills for constructive dialogue.

-Some leaders mistakenly think that HR is solely responsible for managing interpersonal issues.
-Others may hesitate to intervene for fear of making things worse.
-Organizations need to make it clear that managing conflict is a leadership responsibility—not an optional skill.
+Some leaders think that managing interpersonal issues is solely the responsibility of HR.
+Others hesitate to intervene for fear of making matters worse.
+It's essential to clarify that managing conflict is a leadership responsibility—not an optional skill.

 Leaders should be trained to:

-• Recognize when to step in (and when to empower team members to resolve it themselves).
+• Recognize when to step in and when to empower team members to resolve issues themselves.

-Conflict avoidance can lead to festering resentment and disengagement, so expectations must be clear.
+Avoiding conflict can lead to resentment and disengagement, making clear expectations vital.

-While emotional intelligence is essential, leaders also need structured tools to guide them through conflict scenarios.
-These frameworks give leaders the confidence to initiate and guide tough conversations.
+While emotional intelligence is crucial, leaders need structured tools to guide them through conflict scenarios.
+These frameworks give leaders confidence to initiate and steer difficult conversations.

 Popular models include:

-• STAR / SBIR models: For delivering feedback with specificity and clarity.
+• STAR / SBIR models: Delivering feedback with specificity and clarity.

-• Interest-Based Relational Approach: Helps separate the person from the problem.
+• Interest-Based Relational Approach: Separating the person from the problem.

-• Thomas-Kilmann Conflict Modes: Teaches leaders how to choose the right approach (competing, collaborating, compromising, avoiding, or accommodating) depending on the context.
+• Thomas-Kilmann Conflict Modes: Teaching leaders how to choose the right approach—competing, collaborating, compromising, avoiding, or accommodating—depending on the context.

-Role-playing scenarios, case studies, and coaching exercises can bring these models to life and help leaders internalize them.
+Role-playing scenarios, case studies, and coaching exercises can help leaders internalize these models.

 Ways to build skills include: